-In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games, Of Mice and Men, The Tempest and a wide selection of poetry, to name but a few.
-Pupils also have the opportunity to study a wide variety of non-fiction texts including Samuel Pepys’ Diary and examples of Travel Writing as well as learning about writing from other cultures and developing their own nonfiction communication skills.
+In Years 7 and 8 pupils have the opportunity to study a wide range of texts including The Hunger Games, An Inspector Calls, The Tempest and a wide selection of poetry, to name but a few.
+Pupils will also learn how to craft their own writing, developing strategies to engage their reader.
+Pupils also have the opportunity to study a wide variety of non-fiction texts and examples of Travel Writing as well as learning about writing from other cultures and developing their own nonfiction communication skills.

 Key Stage 3 History involves a mixture of depth studies, overviews and thematic topics.
 From 1066 to 9/11, students get to improve both their knowledge of the past and understanding of historical skills and concepts.
 We visit the Norman Conquest, Black Death, Elizabethan England, English Civil War, Industrial Revolution, British Empire, Titanic and First and Second World Wars.
 Our thematic topics look at crime punishment, terrorism, propaganda and media, war and black history through time.
 We run a number of trips.
 Highlights include our trips to Goodrich Castle in Year 7 and the First World War battlefields in Year 9.
 There is a Key Stage 3 history club too.